williamatodd/devise-2fa/README.md

 ## Quick overview of Two Factors Authentication, using OTPs.

-* A shared secret is generated on the server, and stored both on the token device (ie: the phone) and the server itself.
+* A shared secret is generated on the server, and stored both on the token device (eg: the phone) and the server itself.
 * The secret is used to generate short numerical tokens that are either time or sequence based.
 * Tokens can be generated on a phone without internet connectivity.
 * The token provides an additional layer of security against password theft.
 * OTP's should always be used as a second factor of authentication(if your phone is lost, you account is still secured with a password)
-* Google Authenticator allows you to store multiple OTP secrets and provision those using a QR Code

 Although there's an adjustable drift window, it is important that both the server and the token device (phone) have their clocks set (eg: using NTP).

 ## Installation

-Setup the symmetric-encryption gem by following the steps on the (configuration page)[https://reidmorrison.github.io/symmetric-encryption/configuration.html]
+Setup the symmetric-encryption gem by following the steps on the (configuration page)[http://rocketjob.github.io/symmetric-encryption/configuration.html]

 Add this line to your application's Gemfile: